Updated 16 February 2026 for the 2026 season

 It’s a simple calculation I promise – for example if the fastest time is 100 seconds, then all other riders must put up a time of 105 seconds or less to qualify.

-If they fail to make this time they start from the back of the grid.
+If they fail to make this time they will start, subject to the discretion of the race stewards, from the back of the grid.

 For this purpose, the back of the grid means the grid position immediately after the final rider’s qualifying grid position.

-How Does The Introduction Of The Sprint races Change Qualifying?
+How Did The Introduction Of The Sprint races Change Qualifying?

-The addition of Sprint races to the weekend for MotoGP class does not change qualifying itself.
-The same qualifying procedures remain and they will decide the grid for both Sprint and the Main Races.
+The addition of Sprint races to the weekend for MotoGP class did not change qualifying itself.
+The same qualifying procedures remained and they decide the grid for both Sprint and the Main Races.

-It does however change the layout of race weekend since Dorna did not want to increase track time but rather redisperse it.
+But it did mean a change to pre-qualifying procedures as Dorna did not want to increase track time but rather redistribute it.

-It is interesting to note that the rules state grid positions once determined (around 60 minutes after the final timed free practice for that class and just 5 minutes between Q1 and Q2) are final and not subject to any protest or appeals and will not be revised for any infringements discovered after their determination even if reported to FIM MotoGP Stewards.
+It is interesting to note that the rules state grid positions once determined (around 60 minutes after the timed practice for qualifying times and just 10 minutes between Q1 and Q2) are final and not subject to any protest or appeals and will not be revised for any infringements discovered after their determination even if reported to FIM MotoGP Stewards.

 Pol Espargaro studying data after Free Practice at Qatar MotoGP 2022.
 Image courtesy of Box Repsol on Flickr